 During this stage, you will need a lot of resources to make progression.
 Before you participate in the Past Glory event, I highly recommend that you stockpile on resources.
 Make sure you gather plenty of food, wood, stone and gold from high-level resource points around the zones.

 Gathering in your alliance territory also helps out a lot since it gives you a 25% gathering speed bonus.
 Having plenty of resource tokens also helps out with you being able to expand to earn rebuilding points.
 You will need 2,000,000 rebuilding points — which obviously is a lot.

 The next stage is called Annihilation, all governors will have to spend their action points to defeat barbarians and barbarian fortresses to earn rebuilding points.
 In addition to that, they will also receive Crusader’s Supply Chest as a part of the reward for defeating the barbarians.

 Here’s two type of rewards for defeating the cruel, brutal barbarians:

 |10 Barbarians||500 Action Points|

-As you can see, doing the barbarian fortresses is a better way to earn rebuilding points and rewards since it cost less action points as long as you use one of the best peacekeeping barbarians.
-You also will have a chance to farm Book of Covenant.
+As you can see, doing the barbarian fortresses is a better way to earn rebuilding points and rewards since it costs less action points as long as you use one of the best peacekeeping barbarians.
+You also will have a chance to farm the Book of Covenant.

 Friendly Game-Tips for Beating Stage 2: